Allen Lee Davis: Earlier crimes

 While at a hospital in Maryland in the 1960s, Davis admitted to molesting a number of young children.
 As a juvenile, he was charged with fondling an 11-year-old girl and sent to the State Reformatory for Men in Maine.

 Davis's manslaughter conviction stemmed from a car accident that occurred on April 21, 1965.
 He was put in a hospital for a month with serious injuries.
 Two of his friends who were in the car with him died in the accident.
 After Allen said that he had taken a shot for weight control and had drunk several beers prior to the accident, he was charged with involuntary manslaughter.
 The case was heard in federal court since the accident occurred on federal property.
 Davis was found guilty and sentenced to three years in prison.
 He served his sentence at the Federal Correctional Institution in Petersburg, Virginia.
 He began his sentence on January 13, 1967.
 Described as a model inmate, he was paroled on November 12, 1968.

-In 1973, Allen was arrested for armed robbery, attempted robbery, and use of a firearm.
-He was sentenced to 15 years in prison, and released after serving eight years of his sentence.
+On August 6, 1973, Davis robbed a man at gunpoint.
+The man was a service station employee who was attempting to make a bank deposit, and Davis robbed him of a total of at least $3,700 USD (equivalent to over $27,000 in 2026).
+The robbery victim picked Davis out of a police lineup.
+Several weeks later, an informant found Davis loitering "suspicious[ly]" around a restaurant that had just closed and alerted the police, after which Davis was arrested and charged with armed robbery, attempted robbery, and illegal use of a firearm from the August 6 case.
+In early October, Davis pleaded guilty to the robbery charges; he was sentenced to 15 years in prison and released on parole after serving eight years of his sentence.
+He was still on parole at the time of the 1982 murders.